hsl-sv/FLT-HuntMarker/FLT-HuntMarker/README.md

 For check accounted position, specify spawn location for tour/train, S spawn counter

-This program uses Administrator permission.
+This program uses Administrator permission and uses .NET 5.0 Desktop Runtime

 This software looks like